-MongoDB is mainly built on the distributed system architecture.
-In MongoDB, documents bring together related data and it supports multi-document transactions, which helps in connecting the source database to ACID guarantees of a relational database.
-This improves the performance of the database and provides flexibility, a power to document data model.
-Data integrity can be maintained through snapshot and transactions.
+- MongoDB is mainly built on distributed system architecture.
+In MongoDB, documents bring together related data and support multi-document transactions, which helps connect the source database to ACID guarantees of a relational database.
+This improves the performance of the database and provides flexibility and power to document data models.
+To maintain data integrity, one can effectively utilize snapshots and transactions.

-PostgreSQL generally stores the data in tables and it uses the dynamic and static schemas both to use relational data and storage.
-PostgreSQL mainly manages its concurrency by following the concept of MVCC i.e. multi-version concurrency control.
-PostgreSQL has many features like replication, indexing, schemas, wide variety of data types, Inheritance, online backup, used-defined objects like conversions and procedural language are just a few of the features that PostgreSQL offers.
+- PostgreSQL generally stores the data in tables, using dynamic and static schemas to use relational data and storage.
+PostgreSQL mainly manages its concurrency by following the concept of MVCC, i.e., multi-version concurrency control.
+Replication, indexing, schemas, a range of data types, inheritance, online backup, often used defined objects like conversions, and procedural language are just a few of the features that PostgreSQL offers.

 - Since PostgreSQL may transform into any data source, it uses FDW (Foreign data wrappers) to retrieve the data from other systems.
-It helps the generally written queries in SQL can be used to fetch the data from the data source like table and others.
+It helps the generally written queries in SQL that can fetch the data from the data source, like tables and others.
 PostgreSQL has a wide range of connected interfaces, which helps in supporting the other programming languages.

-In PostgreSQL, the database can be defined earlier based on the requirements.
-The information or data can be stored in the separate tables accordingly.
-PostgreSQL also provides the security based on the role of the user.
-The permissions can be granted and revoked on the users as well as group.
+- In PostgreSQL, you can define the database earlier based on your requirements.
+You can store the information or data in separate tables as needed.
+PostgreSQL also provides security based on the role of the user.
+Users and groups can grant and revoke permissions.

-Below is the top 8 difference between MongoDB vs PostgreSQL
+Below is the top 8 difference between MongoDB and PostgreSQL:

-Both MongoDB vs PostgreSQL Performance are popular choices in the market; let us discuss some of the major Difference Between MongoDB vs PostgreSQL:
+Let us discuss some of the major Difference Between MongoDB and PostgreSQL:

-- In MongoDB, the document is used for getting information.
+- The document is how MongoDB obtains information.
 In PostgreSQL, the row is used.

-- MongoDB has the community support forums and other online sites like StackOverflow and severs fault.
+- MongoDB has community support forums and other online sites like StackOverflow and servers fault.
 PostgreSQL has a wide range of community forums and commercial support as well.

-- MongoDB maintains the documentation, which helps is defining the servers.
-PostgreSQL maintains the online documentation.
+- MongoDB maintains the documentation, which helps in defining the servers.
+PostgreSQL maintains online documentation.

 - MongoDB follows the distributed architecture.
 PostgreSQL follows the monolithic architecture.